bruvduroiu/ssh-tamagotchi/README.md

 # 🐶 SSH Tamagotchi

+> This game was developed as part of the [508.dev](https://508.dev/) Jankathon on the 15th of July, 2025

 Connect over SSH, compete with others to keep your pet alive!

 Built with the amazing [Wish](https://github.com/charmbracelet/wish) and [Bubbletea](https://github.com/charmbracelet/bubbletea) libraries by Charm Bracelet.